Plan Your Visit

 You can pack a lot in, but leave the island revived.

 Why not stay-cation or grab a few days away to experience somewhere special?
 Whatever your travel plans are, getting here is part of the charm and experience.
-Once you step on the ferry, you can leave your cares and troubles behind for a short while as you join us on our island that we call home.
+Once you step on a ferry, you can leave your cares and troubles behind for a short while as you join us on our island that we call home.

 Your journey to Ballycastle, the gateway to Rathlin

-Travelling by car or
+Travelling by car

 Leave your car at home and